-Question Hypothesis Sampling plan npling plan Analysis Plan Interpretation given different outcomes Theory that could be shown wrong by the outcomes What is the relationship between personal factors and creativity outcomes in group setting?
+Question Question Hypothesis Sampl Analysis Plan Rationale for deciding the sensitivity of the test for confirming or disconfirming the hypothesis Interpretation given different outcomes Theory that could be shown wrong by the outcomes What is the relationship between personal factors and creativity outcomes in group setting?
 A relationship between personal factors (big 5, emotional and cognitive traits) and creativity outcomes (originality, usefulness, number of ideas) in group setting exists.
-Meta-analysis: we will systematically collect all the data available in databases and ask for unpublished studies on twitter and researchgate.
+Meta-analysis: we will systematically collect all the data available in databases and ask for unpublished studies on twitter and ResearchGate.
 We will report the sample size for every relationship.
 We will analyze data with a psychometric meta-analysis using the psychmeta package (Dahlke & Wiernik, 2019).
 The effect size is Pearson's r corrected with internal consistency artifact distributions (alpha or composite reliability) A meaningful association is expected as having a correlation of at least r = .10 (lowest side of the credibility interval).
 An association > .10 will be interpreted as a meaningful association, an association < .10 will be interpreted as no association or not enough data to draw conclusion based on the number of studies and participants involved.
 In both cases, the lack of evidence will only be indicated and will not be interpreted.
 Theories about creativity were mostly investigated as individual process.
 A lack of correlation would only indicate that this personal factor is less important in group setting than in individual creativity for this particular creative outcome.
 What are the moderators of the relationships between personal factors and creativity outcomes in group setting?
 Moderators: - Familiarity - Skill diversity - Group demography - Constraint - Type of task - Creative phase - Number of participants - Time - Leadership Meta-analysis: we will systematically collect all the data available in databases and ask for unpublished studies on twitter and researchgate.
 We will report the sample size for every relationship.
-We will add to the model the model the moderator.
-We will report the moderator in all level and the combined effect.
+We will add to the model the moderator.
+We will report the moderator in all levels and the combined effect.
 A moderator that moderates the effect is one whose 95% confidence intervals don't include 0 and the other level (such as the control group) do.
-A moderator whose 95%CI do not include 0 and the control group includes 0 will be interpreted as a meaningful moderator of the relationship.
+A moderator whose 95% CI do not include 0 and the control group includes 0 will be interpreted as a meaningful moderator of the relationship.
 Most of our moderators' hypotheses are exploratory hypotheses (Coursey et al., 2018).
 Thus, an absence of evidence will only be seen as a hypothesis not to investigate further.